metmuseum-medialab/pathfinder/README.md

 ======
 "node" - a point in a graph
 "edge" - a line connecting two nodes
-"Point of Interest" aka POI - a node named for a gallery, bathroom, or other idenfifyable space.
+"Point of Interest" aka POI, aka waypoint - a node you've selected as a point you want to pass through.
 "pass"  - a node that is NOT a point of interest, but needed to define a path through a space.

 This code consists of two parts: